-I used to make celebration cakes and cupcakes a lot for friends and family, some of which I’ve shared on my blog.
-I stopped making cakes regularly a few years ago, so my cake making skills were at an all time low when I made this chocoholic’s dream cake.
+I used to make and sell celebration cakes and cupcakes, and am the go-to cake maker for friends and family, some of which I’ve shared on my blog.
+I actually stopped making cakes regularly a few years ago, so my cake making skills were at an all time low when I made this chocoholic’s dream cake for my son’s birthday.
 Good thing that this cake is so easy to put together… All you need is a chocolate cake, some chocolate frosting and a whole load of chocolate bars!

-I had no plan going into this cake, I literally just bought a bunch of my son’s favourite chocolates and chocolate bars and hoped I would have enough!
-That said, I will give the approximate quantities I ended up using for a better guide than my ratchet way of making a cake!
+I will confess that I had no plan going into this cake.
+I literally just bought a bunch of my son’s favourite chocolates and chocolate bars and hoped I would have enough!
+That said, I will give the approximate quantities I ended up using, for a better guide to make this chocolate bar cake than my ratchet way of making it!

-- Kinder Egg x 2 (just in case one breaks, if they both do… oh well, hide it with M&Ms!)
+- Kinder Egg (2 – just in case one breaks, if they both do… oh well, hide it with M&Ms!)

-- M&Ms – your favourite kind, I used Crispy and Peanut (2-3 of each)
+- M&M’s – your favourite kind, I used Crispy and Peanut (2-3 bags of each)

-- Reese’s Peanut Butter Cups (2 x 3 packs)
+- Reese’s Peanut Butter Cups (2 x 3 cup packs)

 - Kinder Bueno (2 bars)